mattjhayes/hort/README.md

                          hort-HOSTNAME-YYYYMMDD-HHMMSS.csv
- -b, --output-path     Specify path to output file directory -j  --no-header-row   Suppress writing header row into CSV -k  --kvp             Write output data as key=value pairs -c  --log-object-data Write the HTTP object data into the output file -x, --parse-json      Enable this if you want to log results from an
+ -b, --output-path     Specify path to output file directory -j  --no-header-row   Suppress writing header row into CSV -e  --elapsed-time    Log the elapsed time when the GET request was
+                        sent (not elapsed time when result was returned) -k  --kvp             Write output data as key=value pairs -c  --log-object-data Write the HTTP object data into the output file -x, --parse-json      Enable this if you want to log results from an